-capture the influence of the Solicitor General in the Court, I include two variables.13 SG Party is scored 1 if the Solicitor General appeared as a litigant (or cross-litigant) supporting the state or local policy in question, 0 if the Solicitor General did not participate as a party in the case, and -1 if the Solicitor General represented the litigant opposed to the state or local policy at issue (i.e., the federal government).
-Similarly, SG Amicus is scored 1 if the Solicitor General filed an amicus brief in support of the state or local policy being challenged, 0 if the Solicitor General did not participate as amicus, and -1 if the Solicitor General filed an amicus brief opposed to the state or local policy.
+In order to account for institutional constraints, I include three variables in the model.
+To determine whether a justice is less likely to vote against congressional legislation due to possible retaliation by Congress, I include a Congress variable in the model, scored 1 if the Supreme Court's decision involved federal statutory interpretation and 0 otherwise.
+The expected direction of this variable is negative, indicating that a justice is less likely to vote against congressional legislation.
+To capture the influence of the Solicitor General in the Court, I include two variables.17 SG Party is scored 1 if the Solicitor General appeared as a litigant (or cross-litigant) supporting the state or local policy in question, 0 if the Solicitor General did not participate as a party in the case, and -1 if the Solicitor General represented the litigant opposed to the state or local policy at issue (i.e., the federal government).
+Similarly, SG Amicus is scored 1 if the Solicitor General filed an amicus brief in support of the state or local policy being challenged, 0 if the Solicitor General did not participate as amicus, and -1 if the Solicitor General filed an amicus brief opposing the state or local policy.
 Accordingly, I expect these variables will be positively signed, indicating that a justice is more likely to endorse the state or local policy when it is supported by the executive branch of the federal government.

 To capture the influence of organized interests in the Court, three variables are utilized.
 Amici Supporting State indicates the number of amicus briefs filed in support of the state or local policy at issue, while Amici Opposing State represents the number of amicus briefs filed in opposition to the state or local policy implicated in the case.
-The expected direction of the former variable is positive in direction, while I expect the latter variable will be negatively signed.
-To account for the amicus curiae participation of the Council of State Governments, the National Conference of State Legislatures, the National Governor's Association, and the National League of Cities, I include a variable labeled State Interest Groups, scored 1 if one or more of these organizations filed an amicus brief in support of the state or local policy and 0 otherwise.
-The expected direction of this variable is positive, indicating that a justice is more likely to endorse the states' rights position if these organizations filed an amicus brief in support of it.
-Finally, in order to capture the justices' wellknown practice of accepting cases for review in order to reverse lower court decisions (e.g., Segal and Spaeth 2002), I include a Lower Court Opposed State variable, scored 0 if the lower court the Supreme Court is reviewing rendered a decision in support of the state or local policy and 1 if it rendered a decision against the state or local policy.
+The expected direction of the former variable is positive, while I expect the latter variable will be negatively signed.
+To account for the amicus curiae participation of the Council of State Governments, the National Conference of State Legislatures, the National Governors Association, and the National League of Cities, I include a variable labeled State Interest Groups, scored 1 if one or more of these organizations filed an amicus brief in support of the state or local policy and 0 otherwise.
+The expected direction of this variable is positive, indicating that a justice is more likely to endorse the states' rights position if these organizations filed an amicus brief supporting it.
+Finally, in order to capture the justices' well-known practice of accepting cases for review in order to reverse lower court decisions (Segal and Spaeth 2002), I include a Lower Court Opposed State variable, scored 0 if the lower court the Supreme Court is reviewing rendered a decision in support of the state or local policy and 1 if it handed down a decision against the state or local policy.
 The expected direction of this variable is positive, indicating that a justice is more likely to support the state or local policy if the lower court opposed it.